 - 1. Install the hard disk drives in the server or shared expansion enclosure.
-For information, refer to the documentation that comes with the hard disk drive and the server. - 2.
-Configure and setup the hard disk drives for the ServeRAID adapter.
+For information, refer to the documentation that is included with the hard disk drive and the server. - 2.
+Configure and set up the hard disk drives for the ServeRAID adapter.
 Refer to the IBM ServeRAID Adapter Installation and User's Guide for instructions.

-Note: If the drives will be shared, only define one logical drive per array.
+Note: If the drives will be shared, define only one logical drive per array.